jpcarpenter/portfolio/README.md

 ## Jacob Carpenter Portfolio

-This is a simple splash page for a portfolio piece for Jacob Carpenter.
+This is a simple splash page for a portfolio piece for myself: Jacob Carpenter.